-PAO on the sharing of private residential information #8 Q12022 Improving the clarity of the rules.
+S F F PAO on Sharing Private Residential nformation Q12022 Improving the clarity of the rules.
 Meta should explain, in the text of Facebook's Privacy Violations policy, its criteria for assessing whether the resident is sufficiently identified in the content.
 The Board will consider this implemented when Meta modifies its content policies.
-Content Policy Comprehensive Progress reported PAO on the sharing of private residential information #9 Q12022 Improving the clarity of the rules.
+Content Policy Comprehensive Progress reported S F F PAO on Sharing Private Residential nformation #9 Q12022 Improving the clarity of the rules.
 The Board reiterates Recommendation No. 1 from case decision 2021-013-IG-UA that Meta should explain to users that it enforces the Facebook Community Standards on Instagram, with several specific exceptions.
 The Board notes Meta's response to these recommendations.
 While Meta may be taking other actions to comply with the recommendations, the Board recommends Meta update the introduction to the Instagram Community Guidelines ("The Short" Community Guidelines) within 90 days to inform users that if content is considered violating on Facebook, it is also considered violating on Instagram, as stated in the company's Transparency Center, with some exceptions.
-Meta should also provide a link to the Privacy Violations Community Guidelines.
+Meta should also provide a link to the Privacy Violations Community Standard in the language of the Community Guidelines.
 The Board will consider this implemented when Meta modifies its content policies.
-Content Policy Comprehensive Progress reported PAO on the sharing of private residential information #10 Q12022 Responding more quickly to situations of increased risk.
+Content Policy Comprehensive Progress reported S F F PAO on Sharing Private Residential nformation #10 Q12022 Responding more quickly to situations of increased risk.
 Meta should let users reporting content that may violate the Privacy Violations policy provide additional context about their claim.
-The Board will consider this implemented when Meta publishes information about its Enforcement Somewhat Comprehensive Progress reported appeal processes that demonstrate users may provide this context in appeals.
-PAO on the sharing of private residential information #11 Q12022 Responding more quickly to situations of increased risk.
+The Board will consider this implemented when Meta publishes information about its appeal processes that demonstrate users may provide this context in appeals.
+Enforcement Somewhat Comprehensive Progress reported

+PAO on Sharing Private Residential Information #11 Responding more quickly to situations of increased risk.
 Meta should create a specific channel of communications for victims of doxing (available both for users and non-users) that may be easily accessed, allow the victim to explain in detail their situation and risks the content creates for them, and prompt swift action from the company.
 Additionally, Meta could provide financial support to organizations that already have hotlines in place.
 Meta should prioritize action when the impacted person references belonging to a group facing heightened risk to safety in the region where the private residence is located.
 The Board will consider this implemented when Meta creates the channel and publicly announces how to use it.
-Enforcement Somewhat Comprehensive Recommendation omitted, declined, or reframed PAO on the sharing of private residential information #12 Q12022 Responding more quickly to situations of increased risk.
+Enforcement Somewhat Comprehensive Recommendation omitted, declined, or reframed PAO on Sharing Private Residential Information #12 Responding more quickly to situations of increased risk.
 Meta should consider the violation of its Privacy Violations policy as "severe," prompting temporary account suspension, in cases where the sharing of private residential information is clearly related to malicious action that created a risk of violence or harassment.
 The Board will consider this implemented when Meta updates its Transparency Center description of the strikes system to make clear that some Privacy Violations are severe and may result in account suspension.
 Enforcement Somewhat Comprehensive Progress reported